almovidhussaini/babylonclone/x/checkpointing/README.md

 # Checkpointing

-The Checkpointing module is responsible for generating and maintaining the status of ybtc's Bitcoin checkpoints.
+The Checkpointing module is responsible for generating and maintaining the status of Babylon's Bitcoin checkpoints.
 The technical core of the Checkpointing module is the [BLS signature](https://en.wikipedia.org/wiki/BLS_digital_signature) scheme, around which this module provides the following functionalities:

-- handling requests for registering ybtc validators with their BLS keys,
+- handling requests for registering Babylon validators with their BLS keys,
 - signing, verifying, and aggregating BLS signatures,
 - constructing checkpoints out of the BLS signatures, and
 - maintaining the status of the checkpoints.